 By Benish Saleem

-(The writer is a journalism student at the University of London Birkbeck and is an active member of university’s student union).
-Email: firstname.lastname@example.org)
+(The writer is a journalism student at university of London Birkbeck and is an active member of university’s student union).
+Email: firstname.lastname@example.org.)